This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

 Unfortunately, as of C++23, C++ still lacks pattern matching.
-To achieve similar effects in C++, there are currently two ways to simulate it:
+To achieve an effect similar to the code above in C++, there are currently two ways to simulate it:

 template<typename ...Ts>